Asymptotic statistics for finite continued fractions with restricted digits: Abstract

 \section{Abstract}

 Zaremba's conjecture concerns a formation of continued fraction expansions for rational numbers with partial quotient bounded by an absolute constant.
-We present asymptotic estimates for the size of $\epsilon$-thickening of certain fractal sets of bounded-type, which in turn provide additional support for Zaremba's conjecture on average.
-We also conclude a generalisation for complex continued fractions over imaginary quadratic fields.
+We present asymptotic estimates for the size of $\epsilon$-thickening of certain fractal sets of bounded-type, which in turn provide a remark on Zaremba's conjecture in an averaging sense.
+We also discuss a generalisation for complex continued fractions over imaginary quadratic fields.